Anti-CAA protest: 40 detained in connection with Daryaganj violence

 New Delhi, Dec 21: Over 40 people were detained by the Delhi police in connection with Daryaganj violence over the anti-Citizenship Amendment Act in the national capital on Friday.

 Reportedly, the protesters set ablaze a private car at Subhash Marg, Daryaganj area of Delhi during a protest against the new citizenship law.
-The fire was however immediately doused with water and fire extinguishers.
+The fire was, however, immediately doused with water and fire extinguishers.

 Police resorted to baton charge and used water cannon to disperse the mob as violence marked a march against the CAA, they pelted stones on security personnel.